AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 * [Contributor License Version](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements/) (Incomplete)

-   * If a company employs strong DataPredict contributor (more than or equal to 10% contribution) with a guarantees at least one (1) year of employment, the company may request three non-transferrable and royalty-free licenses for their projects.
+   * If a company employs official DataPredict contributor (who contributed equal to or more than 10%) with a guarantees at least one (1) year of employment, the company may request three non-transferrable and royalty-free licenses for their projects.

-   * This license is valid as long as the DataPredict contributor remained employed in the same company.
+   * This license is valid as long as the DataPredict contributor remain employed in the same company.